mehitaachuthan/NotesWebsite/README.md

 10. In <IfModule dir_module> tag, add the location of the folder with the noted website landing page

 # How to open website
 Start the Apache Web Server Service and MySQL Service, and type url specified in the httpd doc into the web browser.
+Make sure to fill in username and password details in the php files in order to allow pdo mysql connection to be successful.

 # Limitations and Future Improvement
 Currently, only local storage is used, so can only open website and see saved details on a single machine.
 Possible to expand to cloud storage.